Nuclear cluster structure effect in $^{16}$O+$^{16}$O collisions at the top RHIC energy: Different methods for non-flow subtraction

-To eventually understand the existing discrepancy between the AMPT flow calculations and STAR measurements, we perform careful investigations on the non-flow effects on the anisotropic flows in this work.
-Figures~\ref{fig:subdiff} (a) shows the $v_{2}(p_{\rm T})$ with four different non-flow subtractions, including subtraction with $60-70\%$ collisions, subtraction with $70-80\%$ collisions, subtraction with $60-80\%$ collisions, and template fit method, for tetrahedron configuration at $0-10\%$ centrality.
-The results without nonflow subtraction but directly from the Fourier fit are also presented for comparison.
-Due to the largest non-flow effect, the $v_{2}(p_{\rm T})$ without subtraction is the largest, especially at high $p_{\rm T}$.
-While $v_{2}(p_{\rm T})$ for non-flow subtractions with $70-80\%$ collisions is the smallest, possibly because non-flow is over-subtracted.
-The template fit method gives the similar $v_{2}(p_{\rm T})$ results as non-flow subtractions with $60-70\%$ collisions.
-Considering that the peripheral subtraction method treats the entire correlation observed in peripheral collisions as nonflow, it usually serves the lower limit of flow, whereas the template fit takes care of the flow modulation in the peripheral collisions; it usually provides an upper limit of flow.
-Thus, one would expect the true flow results to be somewhat located between $v_2$ from the template and peripheral subtraction method, while such a range could not cover the STAR measurement based on the template fit method.
-Figure~\ref{fig:subdiff} (b) shows the $v_{3}(p_{\rm T})$ with the four different non-flow subtractions and the results without non-flow subtraction. $v_{2}$ originates from the initial geometry of the collision region, while $v_{3}$ arises from the fluctuations in the initial geometry and subsequent hydrodynamic evolution.
-In contrast to $v_{2}(p_{\rm T})$, the non-flow subtraction approaches have the opposite effect on $v_{3}(p_{\rm T})$: the $v_{3}(p_{\rm T})$ without subtraction is the smallest, while $v_{3}(p_{\rm T})$ for non-flow subtractions with $70-80\%$ collisions is the largest.
-This is because the fluctuation-induced $v_{3}(p_{\rm T})$ signal is more pronounced after subtracting the more non-flow contribution.
-It is also noticed that various non-flow subtraction methods do not yield a significant difference in $v_{3}(p_{\rm T})$, which is not the case observed in the non-flow study of $v_{2}(p_{\rm T})$.
+Figures~\ref{fig:subdiff}(a) presents the $v_{2}(p_{\rm T})$ results for the tetrahedron configuration in $0$--$10\%$ centrality, obtained with five different nonflow subtraction methods: no subtraction, subtraction using 60-70\% peripheral events, subtraction with 70-80\% collisions, subtraction with $60-80\%$ collisions, and the template-fit method.
+In the template-fit method~\cite{ATLAS:2015hzw}, the two-particle correlation function from a peripheral reference sample serves as a non-flow template.
+After fitting this template to the correlation distribution in central and mid-central events with an additional flow term, the collective flow signal can be extracted by subtracting the non-flow contributions.
+For comparison, the results obtained directly from Fourier fits without any non-flow subtraction are also shown.
+As expected, the $v_{2}(p_{\rm T})$ values without subtraction are the largest, particularly at high $p_{\rm T}$, where non-flow contributions are most significant.
+The $v_{2}(p_{\rm T})$ for non-flow subtractions with 70-80\% collisions is the smallest, possibly because non-flow is over-subtracted.
+The template-fit method yields similar $v_{2}(p_{\rm T})$ results as non-flow subtractions, with 60-70\% of collisions.
+Considering that the peripheral subtraction method treats the entire correlation observed in peripheral collisions as non-flow, it typically serves as the lower limit of flow.
+In contrast, the template-fit addresses the flow modulation in peripheral collisions and thus typically provides an upper limit to the flow.
+Thus, the true flow is expected to lie between the template-fit and peripheral subtraction results.
+However, the band spanned by these two in Fig.~\ref{fig:subdiff} (a) does not cover the STAR measurement.
+Figure~\ref{fig:subdiff} (b) shows the $v_{3}(p_{\rm T})$ with the four different non-flow subtractions and the results without non-flow subtraction. $v_{2}\{2\}$ originates from the initial geometry of the collision region, while $v_{3}\{2\}$ arises from the fluctuations in the initial geometry and subsequent evolution.
+In contrast to $v_{2}(p_{\rm T})$, the non-flow subtraction approaches have the opposite effect on $v_{3}(p_{\rm T})$: the $v_{3}(p_{\rm T})$ without subtraction is the smallest, while $v_{3}(p_{\rm T})$ for non-flow subtractions with 70-80\% collisions is the largest.
+We also note that various non-flow subtraction methods do not yield a significant difference in $v_{3}(p_{\rm T})$, which contrasts with the $v_{2}(p_{\rm T})$ case.
 The reasonable agreement of AMPT calculations and STAR measurement in $v_{3}(p_{\rm T})$ persists, independent of what non-flow subtraction method is applied.
+Overall, a more systematic comparison of non-flow subtraction methods between the AMPT model and experimental analyses will be an important direction for future work.